-This is still an unfamiliar concept for part of society and we believe that this comprehensive and professional service should be accessible and open to the largest possible number of patients in the CR.
-That is why we have supported long term fund-raising development, resources, education and communication in a third of hospices in the CR.
-Our purpose is hospice teams that are able to generate continuing support from the community and thus create a longer term sense of financial security so that they can focus more on their core mission and help patients.
+This is still an unfamiliar concept for part of society and we believe that this comprehensive and professional service should be accessible and open to the largest possible number of patients in the Czech Republic.
+That is why we have supported long term fundraising development, resources, education and communication in a third of hospices in the CR.
+Our purpose is that hospice teams should be able to generate continuing support from the community and thus create a longer-term sense of financial security so they can focus more on their core mission and help patients.

-In cooperation with trusted respected experts, we financed a pilot advocate project, backed by key umbrella palliative organizations, the Ministry of Health of the CR and the VZP state health insurance organization in the CR, and we believe that, as a result, in future everyone will be able to pay for home based palliative care just like any other care from their own insurance.
+In cooperation with trusted respected experts, we financed a pilot advocate project, backed by key umbrella palliative organizations, the Ministry of Health of the Czech Republic and the General Health Insurance Company of the Czech Republic.
+Thanks to this synergy, the Czech government has decided to provide additional funding for palliative care services that have been implemented with our support.

 "The majority of patients wish to experience the end of their life at home, together with their loved ones.
 The aim of the mobile specialized palliative care pilot project is to test a model in which a dying patient has permanent access to a team of physicians, nurses and other specialists.
-Support from the Foundation enabled us to collect valuable data during the course of this project as a result of which there is now a realistic chance that quality palliative care at home will become a regular component of a system of care paid for through health insurance.
+Support from the Foundation enabled us to collect valuable data during the course of this project as a result of which quality palliative care at home is becoming a regular component of a system of care paid for through health insurance."

-70% of people in this country die in hospitals.
-Without access to comprehensive palliative, social and spiritual care.
-Often without their loved ones beside them.
+70% of people in this country die in hospitals, without access to comprehensive palliative, social and spiritual care, and often without their loved ones beside them.
 We want to change this and so we invited hospitals to partner with us.
-Now, thanks to courageous health professionals and hospital management, 18 hospitals are creating multidisciplinary palliative teams which will provide support to other departments and colleagues and above all to dying patients and their families.
-So that even in the hospital environment they can be together till the end.
+Now, thanks to courageous health professionals and hospital management, 25 hospitals are creating multidisciplinary palliative teams which will provide support to other departments and colleagues, and above all to dying patients and their families.
+We continue to support the development of palliative care in hospitals.

 There are still parts of our country where there is no option other than caring for the dying and their family in hospital.
 That is why we decided to look for and support innovators, new approaches and ideas, for example in organizations where people often spend the end of their lives such as senior care homes or long term illness treatment facilities.